RetroPie/RetroPie-Docs/docs/Love.md

 In order get Mari0 and most other games to work, it is necessary to install Love v10.
 This requires editing the install script to point it to the correct url, and then (re-)installing Love from source.
 For this, a keyboard and internet access are required:

-- in Emulationstation, press F4 to open a command line, then enter
+- In Emulationstation, press F4 to exit into a command prompt, then enter
 ```
 sudo nano RetroPie-Setup/scriptmodules/ports/love.sh
 ```